Inbibo/adonisfx_docs/docs/maya/ribbon.md

 Additionally to all previously mentioned constraints, ribbon muscles can have an additional, optional constraint that can define a segment over which the muscle will slide.

 - **Add Segment**:
-    1. Select the transform nodes (two or more if this is the first segment to be added) from which a segment would be created for the muscle to slide on.
+    1. Select the transform nodes from which a segment would be created for the muscle to slide on.
     2. Select the mesh that has the AdnRibbonMuscle deformer applied.
     3. Press *Add Slide On Segment Constraint* in the AdonisFX menu from the *Edit* Muscle submenu.

 > [!NOTE]
-> The transform nodes selection must follow a parent to child relationship in the hierarchy.
+> - The transform nodes selection must follow a parent to child relationship in the hierarchy (like rig joints do).
+> - Slide On Segment constraints are recommended especially for muscles on the limbs.

 - **Remove Segment**:
     1. Select one or more transform nodes that are assigned as segment anchors to the AdnRibbonMuscle.